harimoradiya/WiFi-Mouse-Android-Client/README.md

 # WiFi Mouse Client

+⚠️ Important: This client application requires the WiFi Mouse Server to be installed and running on your computer.
+The server application is available for Windows, macOS, and Linux.

 Transform your Android device into a powerful wireless mouse and keyboard for your computer.
 Control your PC/Mac/Linux system remotely with intuitive touch gestures, keyboard input, and advanced features like app launching.

 ## 📱 Screenshots